Teoroo-CMC/PiNN/doc/introduction.rst

 It is straitforward to train and predict on different compute resources (CPU, multi-GPU, google cloud, etc) without worring about optimization.

+Example
+^^^^^^^

+The quickest way to start with PiNN is to follow our tutorial :doc:`notebooks`.
+The notebooks shall guide you from training a simple ANN potential with to customize PiNN for your own systems.